bytebase/bytebase.com-old/content/docs/change-database/synchronize-schema.md

 3. Apply to database

-   Select the database that will be synchronized with the previously selected schema.
+   Select the database that will be synchronized with the chosen schema version in the last step.

 4. Generated DDL statements